Curries, hot dogs, Roman-style pizzas – it’s time to go meat-free because we’ve rounded up the finest veggie eats for you to try in Leeds.

 Dough Boys, Belgrave Music Hall, Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

-The Arabic wraps at Falafel Guys
+The Arabian wraps at Falafel Guys

 Now a Leeds legend, Falafel Guys have made their name on Middle-Eastern wraps, homemade hummus and the freshest tahini you ever did eat.
 They are jam-packed with flavour – freshly cooked falafel is piled on top of fried halloumi, with a bed of salad, pickled veg and hummus.
 Just add sauces – tahini is a given, aioli is a must and hot sauce is reserved only for the brave.